dps923/winter2020/graded-work/assign4.md

 The "add new" controller is an ideal place for the location services code.
 The scene's text fields will gather input from the app user, and it will take a small amount of time to do that.
 If we activate location services when the controller and scene becomes active, the location update events will be complete when the app user is ready to save the new item.

-The `egLocation` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has all you need to understand and use location services.
+The `egLocation` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use location services.

 Add and/or write the code needed in the FoodItemAdd controller class.
 Make sure that the location data (latitude, longitude, and address) are saved with the new food item.